jerhon/honlsoft-v2/blog/2022/2022-02-05-software-architecture-the-monolith.md

 Another common example, "Why is this business rule in the database?"

 Monoliths provide less control for deployments.
-As the code bas is entirely built together, it often also needs to be deployed together to maintain consistency of the system.
+As the code base is entirely built together, it often also needs to be deployed together to maintain consistency of the system.
 This means small changes can trigger huge waves of change throughout an application.

 For example, a change in accounting business logic would trigger a full build and deployment of the entire application.